Census collections

 The figures in ‘Schools, pupils and their characteristics’ are initially available internally approximately two months after the census data collection is completed and the data has been cleaned.
 The pre-announced publication date is chosen in order to allow enough time to produce and quality assure all the tables in the release, but ensure that the data is still current and relates to the academic year in which it was collected.

-The most recently published data is from the above data collections which took place on 20th January 2022.
+The most recently published data is from the school census which took place on 18th January 2024.

 Cross border movement